-To address the high priority needs identified in the Strategic Plan to the 2015-2019 Consolidated Plan, the City of Newport Beach will invest CDBG funds in projects that provide fair housing services, provide services to low- and moderate-income residents including youth and seniors, provide services to residents with special needs, prevent homelessness and strengthen economic opportunities.
+To address the high priority needs identified in the Strategic Plan to the 2015-2019 Consolidated Plan, the City of Newport Beach will invest CDBG funds in projects that provide fair housing services, provide services to low- and moderate-income residents, provide services to residents with special needs, and prevent homelessness.
 Together, these projects will address the needs of low- and moderate-income Newport Beach residents.

-The Fair Housing Services project will provide fair housing assistance to an estimated 105 moderate-income people, the Public Services project will provide assistance to an estimated 127 presumed low-income elderly people, and the Homelessness Prevention projects will provide supportive services to an estimated 215 presumed extremely-low income homeless people.
+The Fair Housing Services project will provide fair housing assistance to an estimated 125 moderate-income people, the Public Services project will provide assistance to an estimated 132 presumed low-income elderly people, the Special Needs Services project will provide assistance to an estimated 5 people, and the Homelessness Prevention projects will provide supportive services to an estimated 215 presumed extremely-low income homeless people.